tejasgrd/most-active-cookies/README.md

 ## Build
 ### maven
-On root directory run the below command to generate jar file for this application
+On root directory of repository, run the below command to generate jar file for this application
 ```
 $ mvn clean install
 $ mvn clean compile assembly:single
 ```
-Above command will generate distributable jar file with all the required dependencies in target folder named **cookies-processor-1.0.jar**.
+Above command will generate distributable jar file with all the required dependencies in target folder named **cookies-processor-1.0-jar-with-dependencies.jar**.
-Location is like this in repo directory.
+Location will be like below.
 ```
 most-active-cookies/target/cookies-processor-1.0-jar-with-dependencies.jar
 ```